contactandyc/another-c-library/1_getting_started.md

 Success!
 You are now ready to continue with the rest of the examples in the book.
 ```

-This simply means that if you are following along, you should enter <b>make</b> at the command line and hit enter and expect the text Success...
+Therefore, you should enter `make` at the command line and hit enter and expect the text "Success!..." if you are following along.

 If you change to the directory
 ```bash